curtispuetz/pypp-cli/things_cant_do.md

 - defaultdict(tuple)
 - pass a default dict inline (you can only assign it to a variable)
 - name a method 'isinstance'
+- use the Uni type inline (i.e. Uni can only be assigned to a variable)